Enhancement of the Third Harmonic Generation Efficiency of ITO nanolayers coupled to Tamm Plasmon Polaritons: Electric field enhancement in TPP-coupled ENZ nanolayers

 In order to overcome these limitations, we propose to boost the field enhancement in ITO nanolayers using photonic structures with designed TPP states that are resonant around the ENZ response of the ITO nonlinear material.
 In particular, we consider structures consisting of 7-period distributed Bragg mirrors (DBR) composed of SiO$_2$/Si$_3$N$_4$ dielectric layers and terminated by a 24nm-thick gold mirror.
-Moreover, a 30nm-thick ITO nanolayer is embedded within the topmost Si$_3$N$_4$ layer directly underneath the gold mirror (at the location of the strongest electric field).
+Moreover, a 30nm-thick ITO nanolayer is embedded within the topmost Si$_3$N$_4$ layer directly underneath the gold mirror, at the location of the strongest electric field.
 We design the resonance frequency of the TPP structure in order to spectrally overlap the ENZ wavelength range of the ITO nanolayer and achieve maximum coupling and field enhancement in the spectral region with the strongest nonlinear response.
-By embedding the ITO film within the dielectric Si$_3$N$_4$ layer under the gold mirror, we ensure maximum field localization within inside nonlinear ITO nanolayer \cite{Shubitidze2023}.
-In figure \ref{fig:ITO and TPP theory}(b-c) we plot the $E_z$ and $E_x$ field amplitudes within the ITO nanolayer as a function of incident wavelength and angle for the coupled ITO-TPP structure.
-We notice that, in contrast to the case of the bare ITO film, the coupled structure shows a significant field enhancement for both components $E_{x,z}>2.5$ with the characteristic parabolic dispersion of surface TPP states \cite{Shubitidze2023}.
-In particular, we observe that the embedded ITO nanolayer promotes a significant field enhancement in the $E_z$ component that is maximized at the ENZ wavelength of the ITO film.
-In stark contrast, when no ITO nanolayer is present in the TPP structure, the corresponding $E_z$ field component is attenuated as shown in figure \ref{fig:ITO and TPP theory}(d).
-Furthermore, in figure \ref{fig:ITO and TPP theory}(b) at an angle of 60$^\circ$ we observe a splitting behavior of the internal field in the spectral region corresponding to the largest intensity enhancement for the bare ITO nanolayer, previosuly shown in figure \ref{fig:ITO and TPP theory}(a).
-This splitting behavior is attributed to the coupling of a Fabry-Perot resonance of the TPP structure at an oblique angle with the ENZ response of the ITO nanolayer.
-This remarkable coupling behavior can be further improved by red-shifting the TPP resonance of the structure, by red-shifting the band gap of the DBR, in order to bring the two modes in complete spectral and angular overlap.
-This gives rise to a characteristic level-repulsion behavior that is indicative of strong-coupling, as further discussed in our supplemental material.
+By embedding the ITO film within the dielectric Si$_3$N$_4$ layer under the gold mirror, we ensure maximum field localization within the nonlinear ITO nanolayer \cite{Shubitidze2023}.
+In Figure \ref{fig:ITO and TPP theory}(b-c) we plot the $E_z$ and $E_y$ field amplitudes within the ITO nanolayer as a function of incident wavelength and angle for the coupled ITO-TPP structure.
+We notice that, in contrast to the case of the bare ITO film, the coupled structure shows a significant field enhancement for both components $E_{y,z}>2.5$ with a characteristic parabolic dispersion of surface TPP states \cite{Shubitidze2023}.
+In stark contrast, when no ITO nanolayer is present in the TPP structure, the corresponding $E_z$ field component is attenuated as shown in Figure \ref{fig:ITO and TPP theory}(d).
+Furthermore, in Figure \ref{fig:ITO and TPP theory}(b) at an angle of 60$^\circ$ we observe a characteristic hybridization behavior of the internal field in the spectral region corresponding to the largest intensity enhancement of the bare ITO nanolayer, previously shown in Figure \ref{fig:ITO and TPP theory}(a).
+This hybridization gives rise to a frequency splitting behavior that unveils the coupling between a photonic Fabry-Perot resonance of the TPP structure (at an oblique angle) and the ENZ mode of the ITO nanolayer.
+This coupling behavior can be modeled using Temporal Coupled Mode Theory (TCMT)\cite{Fan:03,haus1984waves,Suh2004}, where the energy positions and linewidths of the individual modes are retrieved from the optical absorption spectra of the TPP structure and the ITO nanolayer.
+A splitting energy of 0.011eV is obtained by fitting the level repulsion of the two coupled modes.
+The calculated resonant frequencies are represented as dashed lines in Figure 1(b), and their spectral positions agree closely with simulation results unveiling the nature of the coupling mechanism between ENZ materials and photonic modes.
+This photonic coupling of the optical modes in the proposed nonlinear TPP structure is further investigated in our supplemental material where we address the impact of the optical losses in the ENZ media on the achievement of strong coupling regime using designed TPP structures.